TonyWu386/courier279/README.md

 ### Technologies

-- Heavy use of the javascript port of the TweetNaCl crypto library
+- Heavy frontend use of the *TweetNaCL* crypto library for end-to-end encryption

-- Frontend will rely heavily on the three.js library to handle 3-D rendering
+  - NaCL box format (ECDH) for direct messages
+  - NaCL secretbox format (shared secret key) for group messages, files

+- Trustless end-to-end encryption and key management
+  - Client-generated EC keypairs, encrypted with Scrypt digest of user password
+  - Independent hash sent for server authenication
+  - Client-based seperate-header encryption for flexible file sharing

+- Frontend use of *React* to manage client state, server communication, and the main 3-D UI

+- The UI centers around a 3-D *three.js* canvas to provide an unique user expirence

-- Express backend and a mySQL backend for data storage (possibly mariaDB)
+- Backend composed of an *Express* server with a *MySQL* database for data storage

+- Automated deployment via Docker

 ### Challenges expected